MicrosoftDocs/defender-docs/defender-xdr/device-profile.md

 The main content area (2) contains tabs that you can toggle through to view different kinds of information about the device.

-If the device is enrolled in Microsoft Defender for Endpoint, you'll also see a list of response actions (3).
+If the device is enrolled in Microsoft Defender for Endpoint, you also see a list of response actions (3).
 Response actions allow you to perform common security-related tasks.

 ## Sidebar